 - Clean.
 This goes hand in hand with any maintenance that needs to be done in the home.
-Make potential buyers feel like this home is impeccably maintained and care for.
-People will feel the cleanliness and will appreciate it.
+Make potential buyers feel like your home is impeccably maintained and care for.
+People will notice the cleanliness and will appreciate it.

 - Consider a pre-listing home inspection.
 The number one deal killer in any real estate transaction is the home inspection.
 Why?
 Once you receive an offer for your property, 80% of the negotiation power shifts to the buyer.
 Many sellers have their home pre-inspected.
 It will allow you to handle any potential issues with the property BEFORE you receive a purchase offer, and it reduces surprises during the contract period.
 It’s also wonderful to be able to address any repairs without the time constraint of a contract.